 College to Careers:

 Kennedy-King was named City Colleges’ College to Careers hub for culinary and hospitality programs and works with industry experts to ensure students are prepared for the 24,000 jobs in the field coming to the region over the next decade.
-Culinary/hospitality courses are offered at Washburne Culinary & Hospitality Institute—where students receive hands-on training at restaurants serving the public, including Sikia, the Parrot Cage, the Washburne Cafes—or they can take classes at the French Pastry School.
+Culinary/hospitality courses are offered at Washburne Culinary & Hospitality Institute — where students receive hands-on training at restaurants serving the public, including Sikia, the Parrot Cage, the Washburne Cafe — or they can take classes at the French Pastry School.

-Dawson Technical Institute, located at 3901 S. State St., offers College to Careers opportunities in construction technology at companies, such as ComEd, People Gas and through major trade unions representing workers in the field.
+Dawson Technical Institute, located at 3901 S. State, offers career opportunities in construction technology at companies, such as ComEd, People Gas and through major trade unions representing workers in the field.

 Kennedy-King College students have access to a host of resources to support them on their path to success, including the following centers: wellness, transfer, career planning and placement, veterans, and disability access center.
 Students can also take part in an active student life that includes athletic teams and numerous clubs and organizations

 During the 2013-2014 academic year, KKC received reaccreditation in two key areas: child care and automotive technology.
 The National Association for the Education of Young Children (NAEYC) approved its Child Development Program for reaccreditation in April 2014 and Automotive Technology was reaccredited by the National Automotive Technicians Education Foundation (NATEF) in December 2013.